atomisthq/docs/docs/user-guide/rug/generators.md

 generator script located under the project's `.atomist` directory.
 Using these components, a generator does the followings:

-1. Copy the content of its host project, `.atomist` directory excluded, into the new target directory
+1. Copy the content of its host project, `.atomist` directory (and anything listed in `.atomist/ignore`) excluded, into the new target directory
 2. Runs the generator's `populate` function against the contents of target directory